dvberkel/schreier-sims/README.md

 ### Makefile

-A 'Makefile' is present to automate the task of compiling and linking.
-Tweak the 'Makefile' to point it to the location of the [googletest][] files.
+A `Makefile` is present to automate the task of compiling and linking.
+Tweak the `Makefile` to point it to the location of the [googletest][] files.

 [schreier-sims]: http://en.wikipedia.org/wiki/Schreier%E2%80%93Sims_algorithm